-Compared with the regional average, the private stock again has higher rates of all hazards (27% compared to 14%) and excess cold (19% compared to 3%), similar levels of the other indicators and slightly lower levels of low income households (19% compared to 20%).
+Compared with the regional average, the private stock again has higher rates of all hazards (27% compared to 14%) and excess cold (19% compared to 3%), with similar levels of the other indicators and slightly lower levels of low income households (19% compared to 20%).

 If you have an enquiry regarding housing, please use the link to Herefordshire Council's housing department in the 'useful links' box opposite.
 Integrated Dwelling Level Housing Stock Modelling and Database for Herefordshire Council, BRE, 2019.

 Housing health and safety rating system (HHSRS) guidance, Office of the Deputy Prime Minister, 2006.

 - BRE housing stock modelling report, 2019 - File type: PDF Size: 11.50MB

 - BRE Herefordshire results presentation, 24 September 2019 - File type: PDF Size: 8.23MB